-Swinhoe's pheasant are common in Dasyueshan © Robert tdc, Wikimedia
+The striking Swinhoe’s pheasant is common in Dasyueshan © Robert tdc, Wikimedia Commons

 As well as having a thriving local birdwatching scene, Taiwan has emerged as a key stop on the global birdwatcher’s journey.
 Birders come with lists of species they hope to see, but leave impressed by much more than the island’s avifauna.
 Taiwan’s advantages include a hospitable population, good infrastructure, well-protected forests, no malaria or leeches, diverse habitats, great flora and butterflies – and all in a fairly compact area.
 It’s possible to see most of Taiwan’s 80-plus endemics and endemic subspecies, plus other outstanding birds, in just a few days.